European innovation scoreboard - European Commission

 This provides a comparative analysis of innovation performance in EU countries, other European countries, and regional neighbours.

-The European Innovation Scoreboard provides a comparative assessment of the Research and Innovation performance of EU Member States, other European, and selected third countries.
-It helps countries assess the relative strengths and weaknesses of their national innovation systems and identify challenges that they need to address.
-The European Innovation Scoreboard 2024 was released on 8 July 2024.
+The European Innovation Scoreboard provides a comparative assessment of the Research and Innovation performance of EU Member States, other European countries, and global competitors.
+It helps countries assess the relative strengths and weaknesses of their national innovation systems and identify challenges that need to be addressed.
+The European Innovation Scoreboard 2025 was released on 15 July 2025.

-The European Union's innovation performance as measured by the European Innovation Scoreboard increased by 10% since 2017.
-Over this period, most EU Member States have increased their innovation performance, although the extent to which they have improved varies strongly.
-Between 2023 and 2024, the EU's innovation performance improved by 0.5 percentage points.
-More specifically, innovation performance increased in 15 Member States during this period.
-However, 11 Member States experienced a decline in innovation performance.
+The European Union's innovation performance as measured by the European Innovation Scoreboard increased by 12.6 percentage points since 2018.
+Over this period, all EU Member States have increased their innovation performance, although the extent to which they have improved varies.
+Between 2024 and 2025, the EU's innovation performance has declined marginally by 0.4 percentage points.
+More specifically, innovation performance increased in 13 Member States during this period, while 14 Member States experienced a decline.

-Similarly to the previous editions, the European Innovation Scoreboard 2024 categorises Member States in four innovation groups based on their scores: Innovation Leaders (performance is above 125% of the EU average), Strong Innovators (between 100% and 125% of the EU average), Moderate Innovators (between 70% and 100% of the EU average) and Emerging Innovators (below 70% of the EU average).
+Similarly to the previous editions, the European Innovation Scoreboard 2025 categorises Member States in four innovation groups based on their scores: Innovation Leaders (performance is above 125% of the EU average), Strong Innovators (between 100% and 125% of the EU average), Moderate Innovators (between 70% and 100% of the EU average) and Emerging Innovators (below 70% of the EU average).
+Based on a revision process undertaken in late 2024 and early 2025, the EIS 2025 applies a revised indicator framework to the one used for 2021-2024.

 EIS interactive tool

 The European Innovation Scoreboard interactive tool allows for customised comparisons of performance scores.
-It allows to visualize country profiles, compare relative strengths, weaknesses and trends, and test correlations between indicators.
+It allows to visualise country profiles, compare relative strengths, weaknesses and trends, and test correlations between indicators.

 EIS interactive tool